-The Compensation Committee agreed with management's recommendation to reinstate the STIP for 2012 since the banking and general economic environment were normalizing.
-The 2012 STIP contains targeted annual incentives and provides an opportunity for participants, including the Named Executive Officers, to earn between 50% and 200% of their target opportunities provided certain performance thresholds are met.
+The 2014 STIP contains targeted annual incentives and provides an opportunity for participants, including the Named Executive Officers, to earn between 50% and 150% of their target opportunities provided certain performance thresholds are met.
 The Compensation Committee believes having a payout range helps to ensure pay for performance, and paying at 50% for threshold performance increases the competitiveness of the plan and aligns it with market.
 No payouts will be made for performance below minimum required performance.
 If 80% of the targeted profitability measure is achieved, an incentive payout equal to 50% of targeted incentive level for each of the Named Executive Officers will be paid.
-If the targeted profitability measure is achieved, each of the Named Executive Officers will receive a 100% of the target incentive payout.
+If the targeted profitability measure is achieved, each of the Named Executive Officers will receive 100% of the target incentive payout.

 In practice, the Compensation Committee makes recommendations that the Board then approves or adjusts.
-The performance measures, as well as the weighting given to the measures, for the 2012 STIP for Messrs.
+The Performance Measures, as well as the weighting given to the measures, for the 2014 STIP for Messrs.
 Jones, Wolking and Knight included the following: